Is Your Washer Banging? A Guide to Fixing Loud Washing Machine Noises

 The Most Common Reason: An Unbalanced Load

-Before you panic, check for this simple and common cause.
+Before you assume the worst, check for this simple and common cause.
 An unbalanced load is the number one reason for a loud, banging washer.
 When heavy items like towels, bedding, or a single bulky comforter get bunched up on one side of the drum, the machine is thrown off-balance during the high-speed spin cycle.
 This causes the drum to bang violently against the inside of the washer cabinet.

-The Fix:
+The fix:

 - Pause the cycle and open the door.